View all text of Chapter 401 [§ 40101 - § 40132]

 (B) Division B (except sections 1704 and 2303) of subtitle I of title 41.

 (C) The Federal Acquisition Streamlining Act of 1994 (Public Law 103–355).
-However, section 4705 of title 41 shall apply to the new acquisition management system developed and implemented pursuant to paragraph (1).
+However, section 4705 of title 41 shall apply to the acquisition management system developed, implemented, and periodically updated pursuant to paragraph (1).
 For the purpose of applying section 4705 of title 41 to the system, the term “executive agency” is deemed to refer to the Federal Aviation Administration.

 (D) The Small Business Act (15 U.S.C.
 631 et seq.), except that all reasonable opportunities to be awarded contracts shall be provided to small business concerns and small business concerns owned and controlled by socially and economically disadvantaged individuals.